 I’m sure you have.

-The best medicine for the drop in reach is to engage your customers in creating content – because social media networks prioritise content shared by people: you and me, not companies.
+The best medicine for the drop in reach is to engage your customers in creating content and creating a user-generated content campaign – because social media networks prioritise content shared by people: you and me, not companies.

 However, all companies need a robust social media advertising strategy - and paid social will help you to amplify your organic reach too.
 Paid advertising increases the follower count of your social media accounts and helps you to reach lookalike audiences similar to your current customers.
 Also, advertising helps you to increase the number of social shares, which increases the site traffic, and which Google is using as one of the hundreds of search ranking signals.